 Kilimanjaro’s name is believed to have come from the local Swahili language and in their culture the mountain has many creation myths.
 It was first discovered by Europeans in the colonial era, where it attracted the attention of explorers and it became a hotly contested race to reach the summit first.
 The first summit attempt was in 1861, but it wasn’t until many failed attempts by different explorers that Kilimanjaro was finally conquered by Austrian mountaineer Ludwig Pertscheller, accompanied by German geology professor Hans Mayer.
 Since then, it has remained a popular expedition destination and as tourism developed became a world-famous trekking challenge thanks to its easy accessibility and fame.

-Kilimanjaro now attracts over 30,000 tourists every year who come to trek up the mountain.
+Kilimanjaro now attracts about 57,000 tourists every year who come to trek up the mountain*.
 The Kilimanjaro National Park is protected zone to preserve the wildlife and habitat of the region.
 The nearby towns of Moshi, Arusha and Marangu have become trekking hubs for visitors and are full of tour agencies and accommodations.
 The mountain’s tourism supports thousands of locals who flock to the mountain for work, including guides and porters who travel up the mountain with clients to support them on their trek.
 Kilimanjaro is achievable by people of all ages as it doesn’t require special training to climb, so it is popular with families and elderly trekkers alike.
 Kilimanjaro is also popular for charity treks and has many celebrities who have climbed it to support various causes.

 Due to its height and isolated position, Kili has a unique micro climate.
 Weather on Kilimanjaro varies throughout the year with rainy months interspersed with relatively dry seasons from January to March and June to October, which are peak trekking times.
 Weather can change rapidly on the mountain, especially at high altitude.
 Snow may fall at any time of the year near the peak as well as high winds.
 Temperatures can range from well below freezing at night to highs of thirty to forty degrees centigrade in the hot daytime sun.
 An interesting fact is that the northern slopes get much less rain than the southern slopes (see Rongai route for more details)